hob1t/20220224/cyber_security_course/README.md

 Unit 5 – Mobile Pentesting & Wireless Security

 ●   Peer-assess unit 4 Case Study/ Written Assignment

 ●   Read through the Learning Guide and the Reading Assignment

 ●   Complete the Discussion Assignment by posting in the Discussion Forum

 ●   Respond to three of your fellow classmates’ posts in the Discussion Forum

-●      Complete and submit the Case Study/ Written Assignment
+●   CComplete and submit the Case Study/ Written Assignment

 ●   Complete and submit the portfolio activity

 Unit 6:  Dark Web and Deep Web

 ●   Peer-assess unit 5 Case Study/ Written Assignment

 ●   Read through the Learning Guide and the Reading Assignment

 ●      Complete the Discussion Assignment by posting in the Discussion Forum